OPENDAP/notebooks/README.md

 To turn on Anaconda, just run `conda-on`

-To use the environment.yml file to make an environment with the packages needed to run the notebooks, use `conda env create`.
-See [Managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) for more information about managing environments with `conda`.
+To use the environment.yml file to make an environment with the packages needed to run the notebooks, use `conda env create -f environment.yml`.
+The general form of this command is `conda env create -n conda-env -f /path/to/environment.yml`.
+The `conda ...` command can also update an existing environment using the packages in a yml file with `conda env update -n conda-env -f /path/to/environment.yml`.

+See
+[Managing environments](https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html)
+for more information about managing environments with `conda`.